cunnane/xloil/docs/source/Introduction.rst

 xlOil
 ===========

-xlOil is a framework for linking programming langagues with Excel language.
+xlOil is a framework for linking programming languages with Excel language.
 That is, a way to write functions in a language of your choice and have them appear in Excel as worksheet functions and macros, as well as manipulating the application and GUI similar to VBA.